Information scientist: job description

-Vacancies are advertised via the internet, by careers services and specialist recruitment agencies, in local/national newspapers, in The Times Higher Education Supplement.
+Vacancies are advertised online, by careers services and specialist recruitment agencies, in local/national newspapers, in The Times Higher Education Supplement.
 Early applications for traineeships and postgraduate courses (particularly where funding is sought) are essential.

 An undergraduate degree or postgraduate qualification in information science/management or librarianship accredited by the Chartered Institute of Library and Information Professionals is usually required for entry into the profession.
 Specialist knowledge may also be needed for some vacancies.